mayer79/foodDetector/README.md

 ### Step 5: The pretrained net
 In total 5000 pics are probably not enough to calculate a full fledged neural net from scratch.
 A smart alternative is to load a pretrained deep CNN that has been trained on the huge 2012 ImageNet data set discriminating 1000 different objects.

-One of the strong ImageNet CNNs is the Inception (V3) net or "GoogLe net" that has special parallel convolutional elements containing differently sized filters.
+One of the strong ImageNet CNNs is the Inception (V3) net or "GoogLeNet" that has nine inception modules - parallel convolutional elements containing differently sized filters.
 A pretrained version of this architecture is hosted on http://data.mxnet.io/mxnet/data/Inception.zip.
 Get this file and extract it, so that subfolder "inception" now contains at least the following files:

 1. "Inception_BN-0039.params": 40 MB of network weights...